SergiosKar/SergiosKar.github.io/_posts/2019-1-25-Semantic_Segmentation.md

     return model

-# the code is borrowed form zhixuhao https://github.com/zhixuhao
+# the code is borrowed from zhixuhao https://github.com/zhixuhao

 ```
 Do you think I am kidding?
 That’s it.
 A bunch of convolutional, pooling and